genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 - the icon shown on the navigation bar and flyout menu (this shows the Genesis logo by default).
 - navigation links at the left-hand side of the navigation bar.
 - the control buttons on the right-hand side of the navigation bar can be shown or hidden, and their behaviour controlled via event listeners
-- The contents of the flyout menu.
+- the contents of the flyout menu.

 Here is an example of the navigation bar with three navigation items, and all three control buttons shown.
 ![Header with the standard genesis logo](/img/foundation-header-standard.png)